vamsikadiyam444/swiggy-app-cicd-github-actions/README.md

 This project demonstrates how to containerize, deploy, and manage a full-stack Swiggy-like app using modern DevOps practices.
 We implement:

-CI/CD with Jenkins → build & push Docker images to Amazon ECR
+CI/CD with github actions  → build & push Docker images to Amazon ECR

 GitOps with Argo CD → automatically sync Kubernetes manifests from GitHub